Skvayzer/russian_handwritings_tracked/README.md

 Regarding the attributes of a sample, you can find them in the file format as follows:

-a.
-Character name: Each sample begins with a ".SEGMENT" line.
-The last component of that line shows the character name, one out of 62 possibilities.
-The complete set of possibilities is shown in the first line of each file, a ".LEXICON" line.
-Those possibilities are repeated here:

-"a" "b" "c" "d" "e" "f" "g" "h" "i" "j" "k" "l" "m" "n" "o" "p" "q" "r" "s" "t" "u" "v" "w" "x" "y" "z" "A" "B" "C" "D" "E" "F" "G" "H" "I" "J" "K" "L" "M" "N" "O" "P" "Q" "R" "S" "T" "U" "V" "W" "X" "Y" "Z" "0" "1" "2" "3" "4" "5" "6" "7" "8" "9"

-b.
-Class name: The class name of a sample appears in the ".COMMENT" line that follows its ".SEGMENT" line.
-This name is one out of 35 possibilities.
-In each file, the complete set of possibilities is shown in ".COMMENT" lines between the ".LEXICON" line and a ".HIERARCHY" one.
-Those class definitions are repeated here:

 [A] = { "а" , "А" }
 [Б] = { "б" , "Б" }